Interim Armored Vehicle: Variants

-Comparison with Light and Heavy Brigades
+Comparison with light and heavy brigades

-In 2000, the Army studied the differences between Light, Medium (Interim) and Heavy Brigade Combat Teams.
-It concluded that Medium Brigades equipped with LAVs would cost 40 percent less to operate than Heavy Brigades.
-LAVs were expected to go at least 1000 mean miles between failures, compared to 654 for Heavy Brigades.
-Medium Brigades were expected to move more quickly and provide greater survivability and firepower than Light Brigades.
+In 2000, the Army studied the differences between light, medium (interim) and heavy brigade combat teams.
+It concluded that medium brigades equipped with LAVs would cost 40 percent less to operate than heavy brigades.
+LAVs were expected to go at least 1000 mean miles between failures, compared to 654 for heavy brigades.
+Medium brigades were expected to move more quickly and provide greater survivability and firepower than light brigades.

-In September 2002, the Army conducted a Congressionally mandated side-by-side testing of the M113A3 and the Stryker.
+In September 2002, the Army conducted a congressionally mandated side-by-side testing of the M113A3 and the Stryker.

 Stryker crews operated more effectively in the Stryker.
 Interior space was less restricted in the Stryker.
-The quieter ride allowed crews hold conversations and plan missions.
+The quieter ride allowed crews to hold conversations and plan missions.
 Stryker drivers could sustain longer operations than M113 drivers, who could receive hearing damage after just five hours of continuous operations.